vmware-tanzu/k-bench/README.md

 type whose metrics need special consideration is `Pod`, as its operations are typically long-running and asynchronous.
 For `Pod` (and related resource types such as `Deployment`), we introduce two sets of metrics, server-side and client-side, to better summarize its performance from different perspectives.
-The server-side metrics design for `Pod` in `KBench` inherits the definition suggested by the [kubernetes sig group](https://github.com/kubernetes/community/tree/master/sig-scalability) (the exact way those `Pod` metrics are defined can be revealed from the density and performance test in the e2e: [density_test.go](https://github.com/kubernetes/kubernetes/blob/master/test/e2e_node/density_test.go)).
+The server-side metrics design for `Pod` in K-Bench inherits the definition suggested by the [kubernetes sig group](https://github.com/kubernetes/community/tree/master/sig-scalability) (the exact way those `Pod` metrics are defined can be revealed from the density and performance test in the e2e: [density_test.go](https://github.com/kubernetes/kubernetes/blob/master/test/e2e_node/density_test.go)).